top of page

 Laser Therapy:

-Though not specific to TCVM, laser therapy is a non-invasive technique using specific wavelengths of light to stimulate tissues within the body and speed up the healing process.
-This technique can also be used to stimulate acupuncture points for pets that are unreceptive to or unable to receive needling..
+Also known as photobiomodulation, laser therapy is a non-invasive technique using specific wavelengths of light to stimulate tissues within the body and speed up the healing process.
+This technique can also be used to stimulate acupuncture points for pets that are unreceptive to or unable to receive needling.

 bottom of page